MultiX-Amsterdam/data-science-book-uva-2025/_lectures/lec8.md

 Below is the link to the online notebook:
 - [Text Data Processing Tutorial Online Notebook](https://multix.io/text-data-module/docs/tutorial-text-data.html)

-Follow the steps below to set up the notebook:
+Follow the steps on the [assignment page](https://multix.io/text-data-module/docs/assignment-text-data.html) to set up the notebook.
-- Have the [JupyterLab](https://jupyter.org/install) environment ready.
-- Download the text data processing module from the [GitHub repository](https://github.com/MultiX-Amsterdam/text-data-module).
-Or you can also download the zip file from [this link](https://github.com/MultiX-Amsterdam/text-data-module/archive/refs/heads/main.zip).
-- Open the notebook file (`docs/tutorial-text-data.ipynb`) and start working on the tasks.

 ## Additional Resources